Emergency Room Manager

 What draws a registered nurse toward working in an ER as opposed to a 9-to-5 doctor's office?
 Are there different personality types that are attracted to one vs. the other?

-Asked by ayehotpants over 12 years ago
+Asked by ayehotpants almost 13 years ago

 ER nurses are a special breed!
 Type A, mavericks, strong personalities who won't take a lot of crap from other nurses.
 Most of us love the fast-paced environment of the ER--the constantly changing patients, the interesting and strange things that we see on a daily basis.
 There is a "detective" element to this nurse--what is wrong with this patient?
 It is a challenge to take a patient who may only say "I don't feel good" and figure out what is wrong and help make them better.
 Many love the "blood and guts" and we have been called adrenalin junkies.
 We work very independently, and need to make quick decisions that may have life or death consequences for the patient.
 Great multi-taskers, we have eyes in the back of our heads, just like mom.
 The ER is open 24/7, holidays included, so if you want banker's hours, this job is not for you.
 Most shifts are 12 hours, which can be a killer as you get older (I’m 54).
 The ER nurses generally are younger and very physically active.
 The clinic/office nurses are drawn to the more long term nurse/patient relationships and working with the patients in lifestyle changes, education and management of their health problems.
 The hours are more "regular," and the job is not as physically demanding.